Samsung/tizen-docs/docs/application/dotnet/guides/account/oauth.md

     Refresh tokens are credentials used to obtain access tokens.
 Refresh tokens are issued to the client by the authorization server and are used to obtain a new access token when the current access token becomes invalid or expires, or to obtain additional access tokens with an identical or narrower scope.

-    To refresh an access token, use the `RefreshAccessTokenAsync()` method of the [Tizen.Account.OAuth2.ClientCredentialsAuthorizer](https://samsung.github.io/TizenFX/latest/api/Tizen.Account.OAuth2.ClientCredentialsAuthorizer.html) class.
+    To refresh an access token, use the `RefreshAccessTokenAsync()` method of the [Tizen.Account.OAuth2.ClientCredentialsAuthorizer](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.OAuth2.ClientCredentialsAuthorizer.html) class.
 The response from the server is included in a callback.

-    ```
+    ```csharp
     internal static RefreshTokenRequest CreateRefreshTokenRequest()
     {
         return new RefreshTokenRequest()